 Containers are an easy way to build, package, and deploy applications.
 Developers use containers to package applications into portable and self-contained environments.
 The clean separation allows developers to focus on application dependencies and logic while operations teams focus on deploying and managing applications without worrying about details such as configurations or specific versions.

-The versatility to transport workloads, data, applications, and microservices between clouds, on-premises, or at the edge is why the container market is expected to grow at a 30% rate to account for more than $4.3 billion by 2022 in market spend, according to 451 Research.
+The versatility to transport workloads, data, applications, and microservices between clouds, on-premises, or at the edge is why the container market is expected to grow at a 30% rate to account for more than $4.2 billion by this year. in market spend, according to 451 Research.